Tom-Alexander/silverstripe-template-loader/README.md

 bundle splitting and async loading based on page type.
 Alternatively you could load all the templates in the `Layout` directory using `require.context`.

-Now assets can be required from any template file in your templates directory.
+Assets can now be required from any template file in your templates directory.
 Include templates will be resolved automatically. **Includes that cannot be resolved from the `Includes` directory are ignored without warning.**